NeuroVRHack/MemoryScape_Team13/README.md

 ### Technologies Used & References
 - Technologies/Features used: (meta presence platform?
 XR vs VR vs AR?
 What head-mounted device?)
+For our application, we used Unity (version 2022.3.21f), with the Meta Quest 3 headset for mixed reality.
+As part of the mixed reality environment, we implemented Passthrough features and spatial anchors.
 - References/Resources: (frameworks, libraries, assets)
+Our mixed-reality environment includes stationary and animated assets, from the unity asset store and meshy pro.
+Our audio assets were acquired for free from https://www.zapsplat.com/.

 ## Setup
 ### Requirements: